Collaboration & Power of Yes

 STEM education (Science, Technology, Engineering, Mathematics) has been discussed a lot recently and the more forward thinking policymakers have understood the importance of the A for Art, and talk about STEAM instead.
 The separation of art and science, mainly happening during the Renaissance, has devalued artistic work to a level so bad that we have still not recovered.
 ART IS A SCIENCE (art is also a business, by the way), nothing on this planet would have made any sense without art, and our lives would have been extremely boring.
-All sciences are equally important to study and transdisciplinary skillsets are crucial for any kind of development and innovation.
+All sciences are equally important and transdisciplinary skillsets are crucial for any kind of development and innovation.

 Many teachers and leaders still run outdated standardised educational or corporate systems and have poor understanding of peoples cognitive differences and behaviours.
 Many teachers and parents of kids with radical imagination, ADHD and similar came into Collaboratory and expressed their extreme frustration for not getting help from school leadership or society structures.
 The classes are often too big and individuals do not get the support they need.
 Some teachers felt insufficient and that they could not keep up with all the new technology kids use.
 But they do not have to keep up, or teach kids how to use computers and similar tools.
-They know that better and can teach us, what adults need to do is listen first, and use our life experience and talk about digital literacy, ethics in digital domains and respect for all other beings.
+Kids often know that better and can teach us, what adults need to do is listen first, and use our life experience and talk about digital literacy, ethics in digital domains and respect for all other beings.
 Create safe and accepting environments for testing, playing, failing and sharing.
 A good teacher opens doors, enables and encourages the student to walk through them.
 Almost every student I meet wants access to a space like Collaboratory, but even when there is a lab at their university, their teachers can not always give them access to it.
 Universities I have visited in Sweden, USA and Canada have great labs with many expensive machines but they are rarely accessible unless you are in a very specific course or Phd program.
 Often this is because of bureaucrazy and that they can not afford to have tech and security personell there.
 This is also where Collaboratory was suggested as a middle ground, and we had many students doing their thesis or internship at our space.
 We had official partnerships with two universities who also held some of their lectures in our space.
-Partners paid a yearly fee, plus rent if booking the space for their lectures.
+Partners paid a yearly fee, plus event space rent if booking the space for their lectures.

 Hacking things is important, specially things like culture, the unemployment office, academia and outdated mindsets.
 Modding games, clothes, computers, bicycles etc. can be fun and useful.
 Some rules are meant to be broken, and as long as you do not hurt any being or property of others, we are pretty free to play and experiment.
 Mind parkour, parkour and dance are important ingredients in Collaboratory and our events.
 We foster a culture of kindness, where imagination is the only limit.

 Many times frustration and anger can both kill motivation and drive motivation and endurance.
 It takes some years to realise that some people or institutions will never change and that it is better to not waste your time on them and just solve issues yourself.
 Often outdated institutions are driven by fear, sometimes being too content or lazy, sometimes people are feeling helpless, or bound to a job they might not be happy with because they need to sustain their family.
 There are good people in every workplace and it is important to not think ‘we’ and ‘them’.
-Collaboratory tried to have the same rules and relations with everyone, indie, governmental or corporate.
+Collaboratory tried to have the same rules and relations with everyone, indie, government or corporate.
 This was good in theory and in human relations, but business wise we would have been better off economically if corporate visitors and users had higher fees or had been asked to pay for the guided tours, interviews, and inspiration they got.
 This is the problem with open innovation, the terms are rarely equal and relations not reciprocal if everyone does not understand the existing cultures or unwritten rules.

 To create equal and engaging climates and cultures, Collaboratory was built on transparency, servant leadership, value based instead of profit based management, and openness.
 I wanted to cultivate a climate that can be adapted to change faster than developing a culture, since cultures take time to change, can prevent innovation and are proven to hinder inclusion and diversity.
 Worst case, as often seen in bigger game companies, they can become defence mechanisms for leaders and others who have been in a company for a long time, that have a fear of loosing their positions and power.
 Ingrown cultures often trigger group thinking which not only creates uniform perspectives, but also makes it harder for new talent to be included, grow as individuals and build a career.

-When Collaboratory Gothenburg got access to a space I published a short description of the concept with a public invitations to open design meetings where anyone interested in the concept was welcome.
-What I mean by open design meeting is that the participants of a future event or space are included in the design and planning of it.
+When Collaboratory Gothenburg got access to a bigger space, I published a short description of the concept with a public invitations to open design meetings where anyone interested in the concept was welcome.
+What I mean by open design meeting, is that the participants of a future event or space are included in the design and planning of it.
 We mapped up existing resources, wishes and motivations for participating, and other initiatives to share and collaborate with.
 A challenge with open design meetings is that if you hold them regularly, which you should, and they are open for anyone, new people need to be introduced to previous information.
 On the other hand you always get new input and perspective on things, so lots of repetition for some and lots of new info for some, is something that needs to be balanced and planned a bit.
 I also tried to meet all new users in person when they signed up, continue with open design meetings, discussions, and ux observations of the usage of the space to see what needed to be improved.

 ”Bucky was a dancer in the way I understand dance, as a way of knowing, and his understanding of universe was through his dancing in his mind.”